+- 1. Sampling procedures will be documented in a field notebook that will contain:

+- 1. Sample collection procedures

+- 2. Date and time of collection

+- 3. Date of shipping

+- 4. Sample collection location

+- 5. Sample identification number(s)

+- 6. Intended analysis

+- 7. Quality control samples

+- 8. Sample preservation

+- 9. Name of sampler

+- 10. Any pertinent observations

+- 2. Samples will be labeled with the following information:

+- 1. Sample number

+- 2. Well number

+- 3. Date and time sample was collected

+- 4. Sampler's name

+- 5. Sample preservatives (if required)

-- Handling of the samples will be recorded on a chain of custody form which shall include:
+- 3. Handling of the samples will be recorded on a chain of custody form which shall include:

 - 1. Site name

-- 2. Signature of Collector
+- Signature of Collector

 - 3. Date and time of collection

 - 4. Sample identification number

 - 5. Number of containers in sample set

 - 6. Description of sample and container

 - 7. Name and signature of persons, and the companies or agencies they represent, who are involved in the chain of possession

-- 8. Inclusive dates and times of possession
+- Inclusive dates and times of possession

 - 9. Analyses to be completed